mrpunkdasilva/learn-csharp/README.md

-# My C# Learning Journey
+# C# Learning Journey

-This repository serves as my personal workspace for learning the C# programming language and the .NET ecosystem.
+This repository serves as personal workspace for learning the C# programming language and the .NET ecosystem.
 It is a structured collection of notes, code examples, and small projects that document my progress from fundamental concepts to more advanced topics.

 ## 📂 Repository Structure